 Create a Stand-Alone Federation Server

-After you install the Federation Service role service and configure the required certificates on a computer, you are ready to configure the computer to become a federation server.
+After you install the Active Directory Federation Services (AD FS) 2.0 software and configure the required certificates on a computer, you are ready to configure the computer to become a federation server.
 You can use the following procedure to set up the computer to become a stand-alone federation server.
 The act of creating a stand-alone federation server also creates a new Federation Service.
-You do create a federation server with the AD FS Federation Server Configuration Wizard.
+You do create a federation server with the AD FS 2.0 Federation Server Configuration Wizard.

 For the Federated Web Single-Sign-On (SSO) design, you must have at least one federation server in the account partner organization and at least one federation server in the resource partner organization.
 For more information, see Where to Place a Federation Server.

 Membership in Administrators, or equivalent, on the local computer is the minimum required to complete this procedure.
 Review details about using the appropriate accounts and group memberships at Local and Domain Default Groups (http://go.microsoft.com/fwlink/?LinkId=83477).

 To create a stand-alone federation server

 There are two ways to start the AD FS 2.0 Federation Server Configuration Wizard.
 To start the wizard, do one of the following:

 After the AD FS 2.0 software installation is complete, open the AD FS 2.0Management snap-in (Start/Administrative Tools/AD FS 2.0 Management) and click the AD FS 2.0 Federation Server Configuration Wizard link on the Overview page or in the Actions pane.